ric2b/Vivaldi-browser/chromium/docs/testing/layout_test_baseline_fallback.md

 In addition, the optimizer also removes redundant all-PASS testharness.js results.
-Such baselines are redundant when there are no other fallbacks later on the search path (including if the all-PASS baselines are at root), because `run-webkit-tests` assumes all-PASS testharness.js results when baselines can not be found for a platform.
+Such baselines are redundant when there are no other fallbacks later on the search path (including if the all-PASS baselines are at root), because `run_web_tests.py` assumes all-PASS testharness.js results when baselines can not be found for a platform.

 ### Rebaseline

-The fallback mechanism also affects the rebaseline tool (`webkit-patch rebaseline{-cl}`).
+The fallback mechanism also affects the rebaseline tool (`blink_tool.py rebaseline{-cl}`).
 When asked to rebaseline a test on some platforms, the tool downloads results from corresponding try bots and put them into the respective platform directories.
 This is potentially problematic.
 Because of the fallback